oktadev/okta-blog/_source/_posts/2023-03-01-jakarta-ee-oidc.md

 - **Callback URLs**: `http://localhost:8080/callback`
 - **Allowed Logout URLs**: `http://localhost:8080`

 The console output shows you the Auth0 domain and the OIDC client ID.
 However, you also need the client secret.
-On the 1.0 version of the Auth0 CLI you can show the client secret by adding `--reveal-secrets` to the `apps create` command.
-However, for previous versions, you have to get the client secret by logging into Auth0.
+With the 1.0 version of the Auth0 CLI, you can show the client secret by adding `--reveal-secrets` to the `apps create` command.
+However, you must get the client secret for previous versions by logging into Auth0.
 Type the following:

 ```bash
 auth0 apps open